AvishmitaMandal/Elements-of-Artificial-Intelligence/2.1. Fairies Arrangement - A* Algorithm and Heuristics/README.md

-Fairies Arrangement - A-star and Heuristics
+# 2.1.
+Fairies Arrangement - A* Algorithm and Heuristics

 Data Structure:
 - State: The state represents the current state of fairies in a row.